Caffeinated-Code/FibroTarget-Liver/reports/screening_responses/README.md

 The final rule:

-> Integration should help align equivalent cell types.
-It should not make F4 liver look healthy.
+> Integration should help align equivalent cell types and not make F4 liver look healthy.

 ## 04. Cell-Type Annotation And Validation In Fibrotic Liver